uk000/goto/README.md

 <br/>

 - Headers: specified as a list of key-value pairs, with the ability to capture values in named variables and reference those variables in the `addHeaders` list.
 A target is triggered if any of the headers in the match list are present in the request (headers are matched using OR instead of AND).
-The variable to capture header value is specified as `{foo}`, and can be referenced in the `addHeaders` list again as `{foo}`.
+The variable to capture header value is specified as `{foo}` and can be referenced in the `addHeaders` list again as `{foo}`.
 This example will make it clear:

   ```
   curl http://goto:8080/request/proxy/targets/add --data \